x-tabdeveloping/turftopic/paper.md

 Some models can also be fitted in an *online* fashion, where documents are accounted for as they come in by batches.
 Turftopic also includes *seeded* topic modelling, where a seed phrase can be used to retrieve topics relevant to the specific research question.

+# Use Cases

+Topic models can be utilized in a number of research settings, including exploratory data analysis, discourse analysis of diverse domains, such as newspapers, social media or policy documents.
+Turftopic has already been utilized by @keynmf for analyzing information dynamics in Chinese Diaspora Media, and is currently being used in multiple ongoing research projects, including one analyzing discourse on the HPV vaccine in Denmark, and studying Danish golden-age literature.

 # Target Audience

-Topic models can be utilized in a number of research settings, including exploratory data analysis, discourse analysis of many domains, such as newspapers, social media or policy documents.
-Turftopic has already been utilized by @keynmf for analyzing information dynamics in Chinese Diaspora Media, and is currently being used in multiple ongoing research projects, including one analyzing discourse on the HPV vaccine in Denmark.
-In addition, the library has already seen extensive use in student exam papers at Aarhus University.
-We expect that computational researchers, especially in digital humanities and in social sciences will benefit from an easy-to-use, unified contextual topic modelling package.
+We expect that Turftopic will prove useful to a diverse user base including computational researchers in digital humanities and social sciences, and industry NLP professionals.
+Due to ease of use, Turftopic is also an appropriate choice for educational purposes.